varigence/docs/bimlflex/user-guide/data-vault-accelerator.md

 ## Adjusting Model Overrides

 The columns in BimlFlex Excel that start with Model are used only by the Data Vault Accelerator.
-By updating the metadata with model information, a user can drive the behaviour of the Accelerator to generate the Data Vault model needed.
+By updating the metadata with model information, a user can drive the behavior of the Accelerator to generate the Data Vault model needed.

 There are overrides for Objects as well as Columns